breez/breez-sdk-docs/src/guide/receive_onchain.md

 let refundables = sdk.list_refundables().await?
 ```

-Once you have a refundable swap in hand, use the follwing code to execute a refund:
+Once you have a refundable swap in hand, use the following code to execute a refund:

 ```rust,no_run
 let destination_address = "...".into()